MrMiner-org/TheMinerzCoin/README.md

 in Python, that are run automatically on the build server.
 These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

-The Travis CI system makes sure that every pull request is built for Windows, Linux, and OS X, and that unit/sanity tests are run automatically.
+GitHub Actions build every pull request on Linux, macOS and Windows and run the unit and sanity tests automatically.
+The workflow can be executed locally using [act](https://github.com/nektos/act) with `act -j build`.

 ### Manual Quality Assurance (QA) Testing